PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 already passed at `max_abs=1.3113021850585938e-05`; no redundant inference run was added because the executed TFLite artifact is byte-identical.

+The terminal affine/FC extraction used OSNet as its single short artifact control.
+Its late helper call remained zero before and after extraction, both conversion-only runs recorded process-tree SWAP zero, and durations were 2.171 and 2.195 seconds.
+Float32, float16, tensor-correspondence, schema, and generated-schema outputs are byte-identical.
+The immediately preceding OSNet accuracy baseline remains `max_abs=2.193450927734375e-05`; no redundant inference run was added because the executed TFLite artifact is unchanged.
+A read-only topology scan of root ONNX files up to 50 MiB found no complete raw source chain, so positive behavior is fixed synthetically.

 ## Scope and follow-up

 This branch deliberately avoids semantic generalization and does not claim a